Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

         ncn-m001# helm del cray-keycloak-users-localize -n services
         ```

-    6. Reapply the cray-keycloak-users-localize chart based on the CSM_RELEASE.
+    6. Populate the deployment manifest with data from the customizations.yaml file.

         ```bash
+        ncn-m001# manifestgen -i cray-keycloak-users-localize-manifest.yaml -c customizations.yaml -o deploy.yaml
+        ```

+    7. Reapply the cray-keycloak-users-localize chart based on the CSM_RELEASE.

+        ```bash
         ncn-m001# loftsman ship --manifest-path ./cray-keycloak-users-localize-manifest.yaml \
         --charts-path /mnt/pitdata/csm-${CSM_RELEASE}/helm
         ```

-    7. Watch the pod to check the status of the job.
+    8. Watch the pod to check the status of the job.

         The pod will go through the normal Kubernetes states.
 It will stay in a Running state for a while, and then it will go to Completed.